-Can you imagine such a scenario: it’s mid-21st century, the whole planet is suffering from the dust storms and the shortage of food as a result of crop blights which are a major threat to humanity’s survival.
-Taking into account current environmental issues, such a plot could easily become a reality for our children.
-Therefore, if you don’t want the future generations to be the main characters of the movie Interstellar (2014) - the actions need to be done today!
+Can you imagine such a scenario?
+It’s mid-21st century, The whole planet is suffering from dust storms and the shortage of food as a result of crop blights.
+There is a major threat to humanity’s survival.
+It seems like the plot of the Interstellar movie (2014) could easily become the reality of our children.
+To change it, the actions need to be done today!

 “We - the current generation - have the responsibility to make the world better for future generations.” - Priscilla Chan.

-At 2muchcoffee we are passionate about modern tech solutions to existing challenges, it is crucial to have a profound level of expertise in a particular market niche.
-The urgency of the issue and the experience working with startups focusing on sustainable development made us create an overview of the market.
-We created introductory guidance on sustainability and the growing value of sustainability reporting systems for everyone who is interested in it.
+At 2muchcoffee we are passionate about modern tech solutions to existing challenges.
+It is crucial to have a profound level of expertise in a particular market niche.
+Working with startups focusing on sustainable development made our team create an overview of the market.
+We created introductory guidance on sustainability measurement and the growing value of sustainability reporting systems.

 What is Sustainability?

-Still, for the majority of the population, the notion of Sustainability is quite a blur one.
-“Sustainability is treating the planet as if we planned to stay” - this is how Heartly Green, a sustainability consultant and activist is defined as the concept on her Instagram account.
-It is consciousness and awareness that human activity will impose certain costs on the natural environment.
+Still, for the majority of the population, the notion of sustainability is a blur one.
+“Sustainability is treating the planet as if we planned to stay”.
+This is how Heartly Green, a sustainability consultant, and activist has defined the concept.
+In other words, it is an awareness that human activity will impose certain costs on the global environment.

-Origin of sustainability.
 The notion of sustainability first appeared in the Brundtland Report (known as Our Common Future), published in 1987.
-This document was developed for the United Nations in order to warn about the negative environmental consequences of economic development and globalization.
-The aim of this document was to offer solutions to the problems arising from industrialization and population growth.
+This document was developed for the United Nations to warn about the negative environmental consequences of globalization.
+The aim was to offer solutions to the problems arising from industrialization and population growth.

 In the 21st century, the new academic discipline emerged - sustainability science.
 The main focus of which is to examine the interactions between human, environmental and engineered systems in order to comprehend and contribute to solutions for urgent challenges (such as, pollution, land and water degradation, climate change, etc.).

-Moreover, sustainability is managed and studied over different frames and contexts of environmental, social and economic organisation.
-The focus differs from the overall sustainability (carrying capacity) of the planet earth to the sustainability of specific ecosystems, economic sectors, regions, states, individual goods/services, lifestyles, behavior patterns and so on.
-Basically, sustainability can entail the full compass of biological and human activity or any part of it.
+Moreover, sustainability is managed and studied over different contexts of environmental, social and economic organisation.
+The process includes specific ecosystems, economic sectors, regions, states, and individual consumption.

-Three pillars of sustainability.
 Talking about today, sustainability tries to secure present needs without compromising future generations.
-The main condition to do so is not to avoid any of the essential 3 pillars of sustainability: environmental protection, social development, and economic growth.
+The main condition to do so is to follow the 3 pillars of sustainability.
+There are environmental protection, social development, and economic growth.

-Social sustainability promotes social development while seeking cohesion between communities and cultures to achieve satisfactory levels in quality of life, health and education.
+Social sustainability promotes cohesion between communities and cultures.
+It aims to achieve satisfactory levels in quality of life, health, and education.

-Economic sustainability concentrates on the equal economic growth that generates wealth for all without harming the environment.
+Economic sustainability focuses on equal economic growth.
+As a result, it generates wealth for all without harming the environment.

-Goals.
-The Sustainable Development Goals (SDGs) are the United Nations General Assembly's current harmonized set of seventeen future international development targets.
+The Sustainable Development Goals (SDGs)are the United Nations General Assembly's set of targets.
 These include the following goals: